South Downs Way Western Section

 The section between Winchester and Amberley has many wooded areas, offering shade from the sun and a variety of views.
 It is steeped in history from start to finish.

-The Western section in 3 days walk is our shorter option, finishing with a long day between South Harting and Ambeley.
+The Western section in 3 days walking is our shorter option, finishing with a long day between South Harting and Ambeley.

 |Day 1||Travel to Winchester for your first nights accommodation|